laravel/envoyer-docs/src/quick-start.md

 ## Source Providers

-Once you have subscribed to your preferred plan, you will need to connect Envoyer with your preferred source control provider.
-Envoyer provides support for GitHub, Bitbucket, GitLab and self-hosted GitLab.
+Once you have subscribed to a plan, you will need to connect Envoyer with your preferred source control provider.
+Envoyer supports GitHub, Bitbucket, GitLab and self-hosted GitLab.

-From the onboarding screen, select your provider and follow the authentication flow, which will grant Envoyer the required access to interact with your repositories on your behalf.
+From the onboarding screen, select your provider and follow the authentication flow.
+This grants Envoyer the required access to interact with your repositories on your behalf.

 ![Selecting a source control provider](img/source-provider.png)

-As soon as you connect with a provider, this step of the onboarding flow will be complete.
-Should you wish to connect additional providers, you may do so from the [integrations](https://envoyer.io/user/profile#/integrations) panel of your account setting.
+Once you've connected to your source control provider, this step of the onboarding flow will be complete.
+Should you wish to connect additional providers, you may do so from the [integrations](https://envoyer.io/user/profile#/integrations) panel of your account.

 ## Projects

-With your source control provider connected, you may configure your first project.
+With your source control provider connected, you can now configure your first project.

 Click the "Add project" button to open the project creation modal.